Skip to main content

 The Turing Scheme

-Find out all about the Turing Scheme and whether you could get support to study or work internationally.
-Applications for 2023-24 are now closed.
+Find out about the Turing Scheme and whether you could get financial support to study or work internationally.

 The Turing Scheme is the UK Government's programme to support international study and work opportunities abroad.
-It provides funding to travel all over the world to a host of international institutions and training providers.
+It provides a financial contribution for students to travel all over the world to a host of international institutions and training providers.

 Launched in 2021, The Turing Scheme affords students the opportunity to travel to gain life-changing international experience, develop new skills, boost their employability and immerse themselves into a different culture.